zhenxuantan/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** For `editTask` command, a date **must** be specified
 for **recurring** tasks and **deadline/event** tasks.
 Else, an error message will be shown to the user.
 (It does not make sense for a task that is recurring, or that is a deadline/event, to have no date!)
 </div>

+#### Alternative considerations
+* Alternative 1: Update the fields of the old task, without creating a new task.
+    * Pros: Less logic needed, less complexity.
+(No need for `EditTaskDescriptor` class)
+    * Cons: Hard to debug, and more prone to errors, as we are mutating the object in the list

 ### Recurring Tasks feature
 The recurring task feature allows users to add tasks that can be repeated by week, month, or year.
 It is facilitated